The copywriting process requires time and effort from yourself and your copywriter (that's me!).

 6. Writing.
 Writing.
 Writing.

 I get busy working on the first version of your copy.

 7. First version

 I send you the first version (in full or a skeleton version).
 It's much harder (and costlier) to change the style later in the process and this version helps make sure I'm on the right track.

 If I've sent you a skeleton version, you can expect your first full version of the copy next.

 We work our way through any revisions.
-You have two rounds of revisions (one if it's a copyediting project) so there's plenty of scope to produce a final draft that meets your project goals (and that you love).
+With my copywriting process you have two rounds of revisions (one if it's a copyediting project) so there's plenty of scope to produce a final draft that meets your project goals (and that you love).

 Your project invoice will be issued with the second version but your project will still be prioritised while we're finalising revisions.